rickellis/Astro/README.md

 Why the fork?

 I was creating a [Hologram](https://gethologram.com/widgets/orbitron-5000) widget that displays solar and lunar informaiton.
-I tested a few libraries and found limitations in each one, so I ended up using both MeeusJS and SunCalc together and writing additional functions.
+I tested a few libraries and wasn't able to find a single one that met all my needs, so I ended up using both MeeusJS and SunCalc together and writing some additional functions.
 It worked, but it wasn't the cleanest approach.

 I had two goals for Astro.
 First, I wanted a complete library that had all the commonly neneded solar and lunar calculations.
 The second goal was a library with very simple interfaces for fast development.

-For example, to get solar position data using MeeusJS requires this:
+For example, to get solar position data using MeeusJS requires three function calls:

+    // Convert the date to Jilian
     var jdo = new A.JulianDay(new Date())

+    // Get the ecliptic coordinates
     var coord = A.EclCoord.fromWgs84(lat, lon)

+    // Get the tropocentric position
     var tp = A.Solar.topocentricPosition(jdo, coord, true)

 Using Astro only requires only one function call: